 Can I prep and make these ahead of time?

 Yes!
 See the notes section of this recipe for a sample timing option that shows how you can make these the night before and let them sit in the fridge until the next morning.
-And the dough itself can be made up to 5 days ahead of time and just kept covered in the fridge!

-Source Notes: To get to light, pillowy, aggressively glazed cinnamon roll nirvana, I am using the method from the amazing cinnamon roll recipe in Bread in 5’s Holiday and Celebration cookbook (affiliate link).
+Source Notes: To get to light, pillowy, aggressively frosted cinnamon roll nirvana, I am using the method from the amazing cinnamon roll recipe in Bread in 5’s Holiday and Celebration cookbook (affiliate link).
 This is one of the best baking books I own for easy, do-able baking!
 Highly recommend and owe all credit for much of what I’ve learned about making brioche to them and this book!

 Print